backupbrew/switchbrew/SVC.md

 ## svcReadWriteRegister

-Read/write Tegra hardware registers. rw\_mask is 0 for reading and -1
+Read/write Tegra hardware registers, input address is physical-address.

-for writing.
+rw\_mask is 0 for reading and -1 for writing.

 ### Registers